syncfusion-content/ej2-grid-docs/ej2-javascript/grid/style-and-appearance/style-and-appearance.md

 3. Customize various aspects of the control's appearance, such as colors, typography, and spacing.
 4. Once done, you can download the generated CSS file and include it in your ##Platform_Name## project.

-## Customizing the Grid root element
+## Customizing the grid root element

-To customize the appearance of the root element of the Syncfusion Angular Grid component, you can use CSS.
+To customize the appearance of the root element of the Syncfusion ##Platform_Name## Grid component, you can use CSS.
 Here's an example of how to modify the font family and row colors using CSS:

 ```css
 .e-grid {